Mixed-Integer Optimization with Constraint Learning

 The sets used to define the constraints and the objective function are displayed in Table \ref{tab:WFP_sets}.
 We have three different sets of nodes, and the set of commodities contains all the foods available for procurement during the food aid operation.

 The parameters used in the model are displayed in Table~\ref{tab:WFP_params}.
 The costs used in the objective function concern transportation ($p^T$) and procurement ($p^P$).
 The amount of food to deliver depends on the demand ($d$) and the number of feeding days ($days$).
 The nutritional requirements ($nutreq$) and nutritional values ($nutrval$) are detailed in Appendix~\ref{appendix:wfp}.
-Here, the parameter $\gamma$ is needed to convert the metric tons used in the supply chain constraints to the grams used in the nutritional constraints.
+The parameter $\gamma$ is needed to convert the metric tons used in the supply chain constraints to the grams used in the nutritional constraints.
 The parameter $t$ is used as a lower bound on the food basket palatability.
 The values of these parameters are based on those used by \cite{peters2021nutritious}.

 The decision variables are shown in Table~\ref{tab:WFP_vars}.
 The flow variables $F_{ijk}$ are defined as the metric tons of a commodity $k$ transported from node $i$ to $j$.
 The variable $x_k$ represents the average daily ration per beneficiary for commodity $k$.
 The variable $y$ refers to the palatability of the food basket.